chetan6780/Complete-Preparation/GFG_other/stack/2_next_greater_element.md

 # Next Greater Element

 ### Statement

-Find next element to the left.
+Find next greater element from the **left**.

 ### Approach

-- **Brute force**: Itterate over each element and for each element Itterate from i+1 to n i.e. right subarray and find greater element.
+- **Brute force**: Itterate over each element and for each element Itterate from i to j i.e. left subarray and find greater element.
-- **Efficient Approach(useing Stack)**: Approch is discussed below.
+- **Efficient Approach(using Stack)**: Approch is same as next greater element (left) we just need to do some changes.

+### Changes

+1. Traverse from left to right.
+2. Don't reverse the vector.

 ### Pseudo code

 1. Create a vector to return and stack to find greater element efficiently.
-2. Itterate from last element first in the vector.
+2. Itterate from first element to last in the vector.
    - if stack is empty greater element is -1.
    - else if stack is not empty and top is greater than arr[i], we **found** the greater element.
    - else if stack is not empty and top is less than arr[i], we didn't find the greater element.